-Clarissa Tossin: Streamlined: Belterra, AmazĂ´nia / Alberta, Michigan
+Clarissa Tossin: Streamlined: Belterra, Amazônia / Alberta, Michigan

 Salah J. Bachir New Media Wall

-Streamlined: Belterra, Amazônia / Alberta, Michigan, by Brazilian artist Clarissa Tossin, pairs scenes of nearly identical Ford Motor Company towns, located in different parts of the world.
-The left side of Tossin’s video moves across Belterra, a rubber-plantation village in the Amazon forest, while the right shows Alberta, a sawmill town in Michigan’s Upper Peninsula.
-Both were built in 1935, to produce rubber and wood for mass manufacture of Ford’s Model T in the United States.
-Depicting the two towns in parallel, the video focuses in and out on residential buildings, tree harvests, moments of daily life, and natural landscapes.
-Articulating the tensions between authenticity and simulacrum that inform these planned communities, Tossin’s mirroring both establishes and unsettles a sense of space and place, across disparate but deeply linked geographies.
-Ultimately, Streamlined offers a subtle inquiry into the history of globalized production and its material and social residues.
+Streamlined: Belterra, Amazônia / Alberta, Michigan positions moving images of nearly identical Ford Motor Company towns in dialogue with one another.
+The left side of the video moves across Belterra, a rubber plantation village in the Amazon forest, while the right shows Alberta, a sawmill town in Michigan’s Upper Peninsula.
+Both were built at the same time in 1935 for the purposes of producing rubber and wood for the manufacturing of the Model T in the United States.
+Depicting the two towns in parallel, the work focuses in and out of residential buildings, tree harvests, moments of daily life and natural landscapes.
+Articulating the tensions between simulacrum and authenticity that inform these pre-planned communities, Tossin’s use of mirroring across disparate but deeply linked geographies both establishes and unsettles a sense of space and place.
+Ultimately, Streamlined offers a subtle inquiry into the histories of globalized production and their material and social residues.

 Clarissa Tossin, Streamlined: Belterra, Amazônia / Alberta, Michigan (still), 2013, two-channel video.
 Courtesy of the artist